Tom-Nagy/know-it/README.md

 ### Developer and Business Goals

 * Develop an interactive website using HTML, CSS and JavaScript.
 * Bring knowledge to the Users.
 * Make learning fun.
 * Teach environmental awareness.
 * Entertain.
 * Impact a broad range of Users.
-* Grow Know It culture and brand awareness (to attract more Users).
+* Grow “Know It” culture and brand awareness (to attract more Users).
 * Be consider for and/or as a permanent tool in schools curriculum.

 ### User Goals